 A new Millennium and a new catchphrase from the new industry body, the Dairy Council – “The White Stuff.
 Are you made of it?”

-There then followed a series of animated TV commercials featuring well known stars including George Best and Rolf Harris.
+There then followed a series of animated TV commercials featuring well known stars including famous footballer George Best.

 We opened the largest fresh milk dairy in Europe at Droitwich Spa, with a maximum capacity to process 500 million litres per year.